 The Court’s full opinion is available here.

 Lubin Austermuehle P.C.’s Wheaton, Naperville, and Oakbrook Terrace litigation attorneys have more than three decades of experience defending and prosecuting breach of fiduciary duty, minority oppression, business divorce, stolen corporate opportunity and breach of contract lawsuits.
 Helping business clients unravel the complexities of Illinois and out-of-state business laws is what we do.
 Our Chicago business divorce litigation lawyers represent individuals, family businesses and enterprises of all sizes in a variety of legal disputes, including disputes among partners and shareholders as well as lawsuits between businesses and consumer rights, auto fraud, and wage claim individual and class action cases.
 If you’re facing a business or class-action lawsuit, or the possibility of one, and you’d like to discuss how the experienced Illinois breach of fiduciary duty attorneys at Lubin Austermuehle can help, we would like to hear from you.
-To set up a consultation with one of our Chicago class action attorneys and Chicago business trial lawyers, please call us toll-free at (833) 306-4933 or contact us online.
+To set up a consultation with one of our Chicago class action attorneys and Chicago business trial lawyers, please call us locally at 630-333-0333 or contact us online.